bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

    Start tab

 Java Class
-   Full qualified name of the Java class that implements the :public-api:`IProcessStartEventBean </ch/ivyteam/ivy/process/eventstart/IProcessStartEventBean.html>` interface.
+   Fully qualified name of the Java class that implements the :public-api:`IProcessStartEventBean </ch/ivyteam/ivy/process/eventstart/IProcessStartEventBean.html>` interface.
    Use the :ref:`new-bean-class-wizard` |image2| to create a new Java